 This IMC is intended to provide the framework for managing the inspection effort.
 Where needed, sample sizes, frequencies of periodic inspections, and the time frame when certain inspection activities are to be performed, are provided in the appropriate IP.

-The inspection staff is expected to plan and conduct inspections based on safety considerations, current activities, and performance.
+The inspection staff is expected to plan and conduct inspections based on safety considerations, current construction activities, and overall performance.
 Region II staff should develop a schedule of inspections to be conducted based on the anticipated site activities that are to be performed.
 Region II staff should review and revise the schedule as needed to account for changes in site activities.
-Any changes in the schedule directly impacting inspections coordinated with NRR, NMSS, or NSIR personnel should be communicated to the affected individuals in as timely a manner as possible.
-The activities for conducting inspections should include the following:
+Any changes in the schedule directly impacting inspections coordinated with NRR, NMSS, or NSIR personnel should be communicated to the affected individuals in as timely a manner as possible The activities for conducting inspections should include the following:

 Developing and documenting detailed inspection plans.